$627,891Average Value$493Average Price per Sq Ft0Homes For Sale

 Fresh pastries and roast beef sandwiches

 Bridge Street is home to a few dining and shopping options.
-Mornings often start at Coffee Time Bake Shop, a local spot known for its bismarks and other baked goods made from scratch.
+Mornings often start at Coffee Time Bake Shop, a local spot known for its bismarcks and other baked goods made from scratch.
 Andrews says that she is a fan of their egg sandwiches.
-Just a little way up the road is Bill & Bob's Roast Beef, a small local chain offering classic sandwiches.
+Just a little way up the road is Bill & Bob's Famous Roast Beef, which opened in 1968.
 The North of Boston Media Group crowned them as having the best roast beef on the North Shore in September of 2024.
-Residents can shop at Richdale Convenience Store, or head 3 miles south to the Target and Market basket at Hawthorne Square.
+Residents can shop at Richdale Convenience Store, or head 3 miles south to the Target and The Market Basket at Hawthorne Square.

 Coffee Time Bake Shop's wide array for baked goods and coffee brings in residents.